Abhay-Pa2011/GhostKey-Modern-Ultra-Low-RAM-Keystroke-Overlay-for-Windows-11/README.md

-# NOTE - This Python Script Install It`s Dependencies Automatically, Don`t Worry.
+* NOTE - This Python Script Install Its Dependencies Automatically, Dont Worry.
 They Are Just Of 1.4MB